 Claiming Your Identity as a Confident Business Woman

 Plenty of successful business women struggle to consistently maintain their confidence.
 They feel self-assured in one situation, then doubt themselves in another.
-They are the best version of themselves on Monday, then on Tuesday, they feel like a fraud.
+They are the best version of themselves on Monday, then on Tuesday, they find themselves overcoming impostor syndrome.

 How can you claim your identity as a confident business woman and avoid this up-and-down cycle?

 There is more than one dimension to developing one’s confidence.
 Our lifestyle choices are partially responsible; meanwhile, there are certain behaviors we can put into practice in high-intensity, high-impact situations that will settle our nerves and help us project confidence.

 Let’s take a closer look at each of these dimensions.

 Confident businesswomen lead with their brains; however, they know that consistently achieving peak performance is dependent on wellness in body, mind, and spirit.
 To bring new innovative solutions to the table, to be a compassionate leader, and to make sound decisions, a confident business woman knows that she must take good care of herself.